The Naked Eye (1998 film)

-The Naked Eye (La Mirada del Otro) is a 1998 Spanish film, written and directed by Vicente Aranda adapted from a novel by Fernando G. Delgado.
+The Naked Eye (La Mirada del Otro) is a 1998 Spanish film directed and co-written by Vicente Aranda, adapted from a novel by Fernando G. Delgado.
 It stars Laura Morante, Miguel Ángel García and José Coronado.
 The film is an erotic psychodrama, an exploration of female sexual desire.
 It premiered at the 48th Berlin International Film Festival in 1998 where it was nominated for the Golden Bear.

 Aranda objects to labeling of his film as an "erotic film", instead he defines it as "psycho-erotic": "[The heroine,] Begoña's ambition is transparency. (...)
 She wants to enjoy life in its widest expression, and looks for clarity through sex."

 Plot

-Begoña is a thirty something consultant who has rebelled against her upper-middle-class background and has overdone it with sex ever since her youth.
+Begoña is a thirty-something consultant who has rebelled against her upper-middle-class background and has overdone it with sex ever since her youth.
 On recommendation of her psychoanalyst, she keeps a video diary of her encounters using a palm-sized video gadget called "The Owl".